xmidt-org/docs/content/docs/wrp/basics.md

 are designed so they can be routed globally, while others are designed to prevent any routing.

+## Overarching Guidelines

+- All strings in WRP are UTF-8.
+- The `payload` can not be altered.
+- Extra key/value pairs are ignored so log as they do not conflict with the spec.

 ## Locators

 In many of the WRP message types there are `source` and `dest` string fields.